ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 :::

 :::{tabbed} AKS (Microsoft Azure)
-You can find the landing page for this Kubernetes service [here](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+You can find the landing page for AKS [here](https://azure.microsoft.com/en-us/services/kubernetes-service/).
 If have an account set up, you can immediately start experimenting with Kubernetes clusters in the provider's console.
 Alternatively, check out the [documentation](https://docs.microsoft.com/en-us/azure/aks/) and [quickstart guides](https://docs.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-portal?tabs=azure-cli).
 To successfully deploy Ray on Kubernetes,